-If an RSTA is a standard power AP or an indoor standard power AP, the RSTA shall include at least one Transmit Power Envelope subelement in an IFTM frame.
-If an RSTA is neither a standard power AP nor an indoor standard power AP, the RSTA should include Transmit Power Envelope subelement(s) in an IFTM frame.
+If an RSTA is a standard power AP or an indoor standard power AP, the RSTA shall include at least one Transmit Power Envelope element in an IFTM frame.
+If an RSTA is neither a standard power AP nor an indoor standard power AP, the RSTA should include Transmit Power Envelope element(s) in an IFTM frame.

-If the IFTM frame or the FTM frame contains multiple Transmit Power Envelope subelements, the Transmit Power Envelope subelements shall be ordered based on the corresponding rules for Transmit Power Envelope element defined in 10.22.4 (Operation with the Transmit Power Envelope element).
+If the IFTM frame or the FTM frame contains multiple Transmit Power Envelope elements, the Transmit Power Envelope elements shall be ordered based on the corresponding rules for Transmit Power Envelope element defined in 10.22.4 (Operation with the Transmit Power Envelope element).